 Choose a planting site with the following characteristics:

-If soil is sandy or has a lot of clay, dig an area much larger than what you will need for the hole working in a fair amount of rotted manure or finished compost.
-Do not add fertilizer to the hole, this encourages the tree roots to stay in this nutrient-rich zone instead of branching out in the surrounding soil to “look” for food.
+If the soil is sandy or has a lot of clay, dig an area much larger than what you will need for the hole, working in a fair amount of rotted manure or finished compost.
+Do not add fertilizer to the hole, as this encourages the tree roots to stay in this nutrient-rich zone instead of branching out in the surrounding soil to “look” for food.

 The drawing below summarizes the major steps, with many additional details added below.